Culture of Europe: Renaissance art

-On the right, the David by Michelangelo, a masterpiece of Italian Renaissance sculpture in marble Now is displyed at Galleria dell'Accademia, Florence.
-On the left, Leonardo da Vinci's Mona Lisa, an Italian art masterpiece famous worldwide.
+On the left, the David by Michelangelo, a masterpiece of Italian Renaissance sculpture in marble Now is displyed at Galleria dell'Accademia, Florence.
+On the right, Leonardo da Vinci's Mona Lisa, an Italian art masterpiece famous worldwide.
 Considered an archetypal masterpiece of the Italian Renaissance, it has normally been on display at the Louvre in Paris since 1797.

 Renaissance art emerged as a distinct style in northern Italy from around 1420, in parallel with developments which occurred in philosophy, literature, music, and science.
 It took as its foundation the art of Classical antiquity, but was also influenced by the art of Northern Europe and contemporary scientific knowledge.
 Renaissance artists painted a wide variety of themes.
 Religious altarpieces, fresco cycles, and small works for private devotion were very popular.
 Painters in both Italy and northern Europe frequently turned to Jacobus de Voragine's Golden Legend (1260), a highly influential sourcebook for the lives of saints that had already had a strong influence on Medieval artists.
 Interest in classical antiquity and Renaissance humanism also resulted in many Mythological and history paintings.
 Decorative ornament, often used in painted architectural elements, was especially influenced by classical Roman motifs.

 The Ecstasy of Saint Teresa, Gian Lorenzo Bernini, 1647–52, in Santa Maria della Vittoria, Rome.
 A Baroque sculpture.

 Dance at Le moulin de la Galette, by Pierre-Auguste Renoir, 1876, oil on canvas, height: 131 cm.
 Musée d'Orsay (Paris).

 Techniques characteristic of Renaissance art include the use of proportion and linear perspective; foreshortening, to create an illusion of depth; sfumato, a technique of softening of sharp outlines by subtle blending of tones to give the illusion of depth or three-dimensionality; and chiaroscuro, the effect of using a strong contrast between light and dark to give the illusion of depth or three-dimensionality.